gradle/gradle/design-docs/play-support.md

 - Scalastyle
 - SCCT

+## Javascript plugins

+- Compile Dust templates to javascript and include in the web application image

 ## Bootstrap a new Play project

 Extend the build init plugin so that it can bootstrap a new Play project, producing the same output as `play new` except with a Gradle build instead of